 - Driver must have an eligible four-door vehicle.

-- Driver needs to have both proof of registration and proof of vehicle insurance.
+- The driver needs to have both proofs of registration and proof of vehicle insurance.

 Once all of these minimum requirements are met, Uber drivers must go through a screening process online.
 That screening process involves a review of the applicant’s driving record and criminal record.